-Despite its rich history and well-preserved features, Banqueting House is a remarkably simple and accommodating venue to host a wedding in.
+Despite its rich history and well-preserved features, Banqueting House in Whitehall is a remarkably simple and accommodating London venue to host a wedding in.
 With the choice of either room for your ceremony, minimal restrictions and vast capacities for dinner and dancing, the 16th century building is a masterful piece of architecture that will continue to astonish all those who visit it.

 A hidden gem.
 The last remaining part of the old palace of Whitehall which burned to the ground more than 300 years ago.